 A young Billy Joel played the piano on this song - probably.
 He explained to Uncut in 1998: "I know I played piano on a session.
 The girls themselves weren't at the session, but that kinda happens all the time, the singers come in later.
 I played note for note what is on the record, but I wasn't in the musician's union – I was about 14 or 15 – so for all I know they may have got a union guy in to do it later.
 I never got paid, never got a form to show it was me on the record, so I can't say for sure it's me, but I like to think it was.
 Actually, it was my very first recording session – a guitar player friend got me in.
 I also did 'Remember (Walkin' In The Sand)'.

 The producer, Shadow Morton, was a strange guy.
 He had a very theatrical way of producing, he used to wear a cape in the studio.
 I don't know if he'd been taking any intoxicating substances – what did I know at that age? – but he was very intimidating to a young kid like me.
 I just kept my head down hoping no one would find out I wasn't in the union, but I never got paid, so maybe someone squealed on me."

-In the UK, this charted three times: first at #11 when it was first released, then at #3 with a 1972 re-release, followed by a 1976 re-release at #7.
+In the UK, this charted three times: first at #11 when it was initially released, then at #3 with a 1972 re-release, followed by a 1976 re-release at #7.

-Runaways lead singer Cherie Currie teamed up with Stooges guitarist James Williamson to release a new version of this song in 2019.
+This song has been covered by a wide range of artists, including Twisted Sister, The Chipmunks, and Bette Midler.
+Runaways lead singer Cherie Currie teamed up with Stooges guitarist James Williamson to release their version in 2019.